Entangling operations in nonlinear two-atom Tavis-Cummings models: Generalized Two-atom Tavis-Cummings model

 with $h(t)=\delta_Nt+N\sin\omega_N't$.
 This normalization will not play a role in the forthcoming analysis for two reasons.
 It approaches the unit value in the limit $N\to\infty$ as can be seen from the behavior $e^{-2N\sin^2 \omega_N't/2}\sin\omega_N't$.
 The second reason is that it attains unit value whenever $\omega'_Nt$ is an integer multiple of $2\pi$ and those will be the interaction times that will draw our attention.

-The approximation in Eq. \eqref{eq:taylor} is valid, as long as higher orders in the Taylor expansion remain negligible.
+The approximation in Eq. \eqref{eq:taylor} is valid as long as contributions to the time-evolution corresponding to higher orders in the Taylor expansion of the eigenfrequencies remain negligible.
+These contributions have the form $t\omega_N^{(j)}(n-N)^2/j!$ and can be neglected for small values of $t$.
+However, as time elapses, each contribution can be important taking into account that $\omega_n t$ is evaluated inside an exponential as $\exp(i\omega_n t)$ where its value is taken modulo $2\pi$.
 This imposes a restriction on the maximum interaction time $t\ll t_{\rm b}$, i.e., when it is considerable less than a breakdown time $t_{\rm b}$, that can be obtained from the condition

 where $\omega_N^{(j)}$ is the first nonzero derivative of order $j>1$.
 In the previous expression we have taken into account the standard deviation of the Poissonian distribution given by $\alpha=\sqrt{N}$ and therefore we have replaced $|n-N|$ with $\sqrt{8N}$.
 In this way, the sum of $p_n^2$ in the interval $(N-\sqrt{8N},N+\sqrt{8N})$ is larger than $0.995$.